 Although the process for calibrating the zero offset will vary depending on the display manufacturer, these first two steps will be required for all head units and apps:

-1. Ensure the power meter has been paired to and is communicating with the display unit.
+- Rotate the power meter crank(s) one rotation to ensure the unit is awake.
+Verify that the power meter has been paired to and is communicating with the head unit.

-3. Access the settings function of the wireless display.
+- Access the settings function of the head unit.

 The instructions on how to calibrate for many major head units are included in the following article: